TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 the default is&nbsp;[<var>3</var>](https://github.com/FlexTradeUKLtd/jfixture/blob/master/jfixture/src/main/java/com/flextrade/jfixture/MultipleCount.java).
 ' %}
 {% include alert warning='
-Warning: This actually doesn\'t scale well, but good enough for simple tests.
+Warning: This actually does not scale well, but good enough for simple tests.
 More on this in ["Fine-grained repetition"](#fine-grained-repetition).
 ' %}